JosephITN/forum-api/README.md

 ## PostgreSQL Database

 1. Create User

     ```bash
     CREATE USER <new_username> WITH ENCRYPTED PASSWORD '<new_username_password>';
     ```

 2. Create Database

     ```bash
     CREATE DATABASE <new_database>
     ```

 3. Privileges

     ```bash
     GRANT ALL ON DATABASE <new_databases> TO <new_username>;
     ```

    OR

     ```bash
     GRANT ALL PRIVILEGES ON DATABASE <new_databases> TO <new_username>;
     ```

 4. Database Owner

     ```bash
     ALTER DATABASE <new_databases> OWNER TO <new_username>;
     ```

 5. Grant ```public``` schema if needed

    First select database by these command

     ```bash
     \c <new_databases> <root_username>;
     ```

    Then allow user schema ```public``` on selected database

     ```bash
     GRANT ALL ON SCHEMA public TO <new_username>;
     ```

    OR secondary if above unsuccessful

     ```bash
     GRANT USAGE ON SCHEMA public TO <new_username>;
     ```

 6. Run migration

    Before run migration make sure both database for both test and release are created.

    ```bash
    npm run migrate up
    ```

-   for development (test) create similarly like steps above but with different database and migration command
+   for development (test) create similarly like steps above but with different database and migration command.
+Before that try to create copy from ```config/database/test.example.json``` called ```test.json```

     ```bash
    npm run migrate:test up
     ```